uptonking/note4yaoo/thread-pieces.md

 - ##

+- ## Always choose a job that you gonna learn the most

 - ## If you're looking for a mentor, DMing your favorite open source personality isn't the way to go.
 - https://twitter.com/BenLesh/status/1369022399967096838
   - Look local: You may already have mentors.
 Most of what I've learned, I taught myself, or I learned from random peers (junior and senior) over YEARS -- not some single "Sensei" type.